Eritrea Food Guide

 Zigni (ዝግኒ)

-Zigni is a popular Eritrean spicy meat stew made from beef, lamb, or goat simmered in a rich berbere-based sauce with tomatoes, red onions, and aromatic spices.
-This reddish-colored stew is considered a cornerstone of Eritrean cuisine and is typically served atop injera, allowing the spongy bread to soak up the flavorful sauce.
-The combination of fiery berbere spices, tender meat, and tangy injera creates an unforgettable dining experience.
+Zigni is a spicy meat stew of beef, lamb, or goat simmered in a berbere sauce with tomatoes, red onions, and spices.
+The deep-red stew is one of the anchors of Eritrean cooking, usually served over injera so the bread can soak up the sauce.
+Fiery berbere, slow-cooked meat, and tangy injera make it the dish most people remember from a first Eritrean meal.

 Injera (እንጀራ)

-Injera is more than just a food; it's the foundation of Eritrean cuisine and a symbol of cultural identity.
-This spongy, slightly sour flatbread is made from teff, a tiny grain unique to the Horn of Africa.
-The teff flour is mixed with water and allowed to ferment for several days, giving injera its distinctive tangy flavor.
-The batter is then cooked on a large, flat griddle, creating a thin, porous pancake-like bread.
-Injera serves as both plate and utensil, used to scoop up stews, curries, and salads.
-Its porous texture absorbs the flavors of the accompanying dishes, creating a delightful culinary experience.
-Injera is served with almost every meal in Eritrea and is an essential part of the country's food culture.
-Trying injera is not just about tasting a food; it's about experiencing a central element of Eritrean life.
+Injera is the foundation of Eritrean cooking and a marker of cultural identity.
+The spongy, slightly sour flatbread is made from teff, a tiny grain native to the Horn of Africa.
+The flour is mixed with water and left to ferment for several days, which gives injera its tang, then the batter is cooked on a wide flat griddle into a thin, porous, pancake-like bread.
+It works as both plate and utensil, torn off to scoop up stews, curries, and salads, and its holes catch the flavors of whatever it's paired with.
+It comes with nearly every meal in Eritrea.
+Eating injera is one of the surest ways to understand how the country eats.

 Tsebhi (ጽብሒ)